 Because he was so absorbed in his own thoughts, he failed to notice his mother's groans go quiet.
 The frail old woman, lovely despite her sickness and age, had sat up from her thin bed and pulled her cloak tighter around her shoulders, if only to lessen the cold wind that managed to slip inside and danced around their tattered house.
 When she cleared her throat to speak, only then did Alfriida stop pacing around to look at his mother who was smiling rather tiredly at him.

 "Dearest Al, why don't you stop pacing around?
 You will grow old with worry if you keep that up." the old woman laughed.
 It was a gentle laugh, a motherly one, one of the many great attributes she had not lost throughout the years.
-Alfriida briefly wondered if the woman his father had left them for was the same.
+Alfriida often wondered bitterly if the woman his father had left them for was the same.

 "Mother, you can't blame me for worrying.
 Your medicine--"

 "Is bitter and a waste of money.
 I do not like them very much." the old woman interrupted even before her son could finish.
-Alfriida merely gave his mother a displeased frown and walked over to her, sitting by the edge of her bed.
+Alfriida merely gave his mother a displeased frown and walked over to her, to sit by the edge of her bed.
 The young man took his mother's hand in his and massaged her rough, calloused palm, the same one that soothed him in time of a fever that left him burning.
 To him, it was a gentle assurance.

 "I suppose it does help.
 I have been feeling stronger these days." she smiled gently once more, a gesture that lightened her son's spirits.
 It was an obvious lie and she knew Alfriida knew as well, but the poor boy was so desperate to hold on to any assurance that he was willing to turn a blind eye to such a blatant one.